devnationworld/resources/README.md

 [React performance optimization tips.](https://dev.to/harshdand/react-performance-optimization-tips-4238) In this post, Harsh looks into how we can improve the performance of React apps that need to render a lot of components on the screen.
 [DEVTO]

 ## Learning
+[ASO tips & tricks to increase your app's ranking.](https://blog.nielsmouthaan.nl/aso-tips-and-tricks-to-increase-your-apps-ranking) Niels Mouthaan shows how you can increase downloads and make more money with your apps by optimizing their discoverability on the App Store.
+[NIELSMOUTHAAN]

 [Explore Futures in Flutter.](https://medium.com/flutterdevs/explore-futures-in-flutter-50ea5b91fc2) How to use the future in your flutter applications.
 [MEDIUM.FLUTTERDEVS]

 [Ultimate guide to Regular Expressions (RegEx) on JavaScript.](https://yuricodesbot.hashnode.dev/ultimate-guide-to-regular-expressions-regex-on-javascript) Matching strings?
 Lookaheads?
 Flags?
 Let's learn more about it!
 [YURICODESBOT.HASHNODE]